Skip to content

 • Port 5432 is blocked on the host firewall — the database should never be publicly reachable

-KAUTH_SECRET_KEY derives the AES-256-GCM key used to encrypt sensitive data stored in the database.
-This currently covers:
+KAUTH_SECRET_KEY derives the AES-256-GCM key used to encrypt sensitive data stored in the database:

 If KAUTH_SECRET_KEY is lost, all encrypted data becomes irrecoverable.
 Back up this value alongside your database backups.

 Configure SMTP.
-Required for email verification and password resets.
-Without it, users cannot verify their email or reset forgotten passwords.
+Required for email verification, password resets, magic links, Email OTP, and user invitations.
 Set this up under Settings → SMTP in each workspace.

 Review password policy.
 The default (minimum 8 characters) may not meet your requirements.
 Tighten it under Settings → Security.